awulkiew/graphical-debugging/README.md

 This extension allows to display graphical representation of variables during debugging.
 Currently it supports Boost.Geometry and Boost.Polygon models, Boost.Variant and STL/Boost containers of values.
 It contains:

-* Debugging visualizers for Boost.Array, Boost.Container, Boost.Geometry, Boost.Polygon and Boost.Variant
+* Debugging visualizers for Boost.Array, Boost.Container, Boost.Geometry, Boost.MPL, Boost.Polygon, Boost.Tuple and Boost.Variant
 * GraphicalWatch tool window displaying graphical representation of variables, e.g. Boost.Geometry models or vectors of values
 * GeometryWatch tool window displaying geometries some number of geometries in a common coordinate system, e.g. Boost.Geometry or Boost.Polygon polygons